 You can request a new password or check your username by using the ‘Forgot username/password’ function on the login page.

 You will receive an e-mail with a link to reset your password.
 If you do not receive the link by e-mail you should first check your spam folder.
-If you still haven’t received the e-mail, contact email@example.com
+If you still haven’t received the e-mail, get in touch with one of our grants advisors.

 If you want to change your password later, you can do this in user account.